drhanciles/byob/DTR.md

   - Mike's Goals:
     - deepen knowledge of server-side code by adding testing and getting more practice with express and knex.
     - get better with creating documentation for projects through README's
+  - Derek's Goals:
+    - establish a refined workflow for building database, writing test for routes, and then implementing route handlers.
+    - use the knex docs and chai docs to find solutions

 Team strengths & collaboration styles (consider discussing your Pairin qualities here):
    - Mike:
      - I'm feeling pretty good about the backend code that we've learned thus far.
 I want to remain in contact and work collaboratively to create the best project that we can in the time we have
+   - Derek:
+    - confident in my understanding on database, and can bring positivity when faced with adversity.

 How we can use our strengths to overcome obstacles:
    - Mike: